|

 a singing cowboy.
 He appeared in a series of low-budget

 westerns with Guinn Big Boy Williams.
+He then joined the singing

 group Sons of the Pioneers.
 Director John Ford hired those